Code-Institute-Submissions/Ninja-Train/README.md

 The developer tools is then used to preview the screen on different devices.
 In some cases these have overlapped , and so adjustments were made the the positioning of elements to suit all devices.
 Links are then tested by clicking on them to verify they are working.
-If the link is not working the code is checked to ensure the correct adresss is used.
+If the link is not working the code is checked to ensure the correct address is used.

 #### Game Over Screen